How it works

 Refinancing a car loan

-Refinancing a car loan allows you to borrow money from a lender to repay an existing car loan.
-Car loan refinance is often used to secure lower interest rates or renegotiate the terms of an existing car loan, and may also be used to refinance an outstanding balloon payment to save the borrower thousands of dollars.
+Refinancing a car loan allows you to borrow money from a lender to repay an existing car loan or balloon payment.
+Car loan refinance is often used to secure lower interest rates or renegotiate the terms of an existing car loan on to a longer term.

 How does it work?